At only 36 years, Antony Welishe is among the few farmers Uganda Coffee Development Authority relies on for planting materials.

 Once the coffee is pulped, it is washed clean and spread on strong polythene mats for a few days until it dries.
 When coffee has dried, he contacts the authorities of UCDA to come and collect it.

 "I am constructing myself a dream house, which I will complete soon," says Welishe.
-He is also ably looking after his family.
+He is also ably looking after his family with no stress.

-The poor road infrastructure in this remote and hilly part of the country side is an inconvenience, especially during the rainy season as the wet soil becomes too sticky.
+His biggest challenge, has always since he got in this business has always been transport.
+The poor road infrastructure in this remote and hilly part of the country side has always been an inconvenience, especially during rainy season as the wet soil becomes too sticky.